hmenager/workflow-is-galaxy-hall/sync201811/cmsearch-multimodel-wf.md

 ## Overview

-This document describes workflow test using last version of https://github.com/common-workflow-language/galaxy
+This document describes CWL workflow test with Galaxy using last version of https://github.com/common-workflow-language/galaxy

 HEAD commit when this document has been written: 9899eb1cfa6832f5058294e39a5d20380bb526c8